Gaillardia amblyodon J.Gay

 Bloom Time: Late spring to fall

-Gaillardia amblyodon is an annual herb up to 18 inches (45 cm) tall, with leafy stems.
-Each flower head is on its own flower stalk up to 6 inches (15 cm) long.
-Each head has 8 to 12 red or purple (rarely yellow) ray flowers surrounding 30 to 60 disc flowers, yellow in color with purple tips.
+Gaillardia amblyodon is an annual herb with leafy stems.
+It grows up to 18 inches (45 cm) tall.
+Each flower head is on its own up to 6 inches (15 cm) long flower stalk and has 8 to 12 red or purple (rarely yellow) ray flowers surrounding 30 to 60 disc flowers, yellow with purple tips.

 It is grown as an annual plant, so it has no USDA hardiness zone.